Abdali Mall

 Abdali Mall (العبدلي مول) is a $300 million shopping mall located in Amman, Jordan.
 Developed and owned by the Abdali Mall Company, the mall opened in May 2016 and is part of the Abdali Project.

-The multi-level shopping mall currently features 2400 parking spaces, over 160 retail outlets, several restaurants & cafes, an entertainment center, nine cinema screens and a supermarket.
+The multi-level shopping mall currently features 2400 parking spaces, over 160 retail outlets, several restaurants and cafes, an entertainment center, nine cinema screens and a supermarket.
 The mall extends over an area of 227,327 m2, of which 57,121 m2 are leasable.